Revisiting the Group-Dominant Elliptical NGC 5044 in the Radio Band: Continuum Emission and Detection of HI Absorption: Results and Analysis

 \subsection{Continuum Emission Properties}

 In Figure\,\ref{fig1}, we present our deep uGMRT Band\,3 (300-500~MHz) and MeerKAT L-band (0.85-1.67~GHz) images covering a large field of view.
 A zoom-in of the central region is shown in Figure\,\ref{zoom_in_NGC5044}.
 These images have a common resolution of 15\arcsec.
+This resolution allowed us to recover the low surface brightness diffuse emission.
 Our new observations reveal, for the first time, diffuse radio emission surrounding the central AGN, with a largest linear size of approximately 25~kpc.
-At higher frequencies (Figure\,\ref{zoom_in_NGC5044} right panel), we observe a significant extension of the emission along the north-south direction.
+The continuum emission is elongated along the north-south direction (Figure\,\ref{zoom_in_NGC5044} right panel), in particular toward high frequencies.
 Unlike previously published continuum images, the detected radio emission displays a consistent morphology across all observed frequencies, as illustrated in Figure\,\ref{zoom_in_NGC5044}.

 We do not detect any of the previously reported extended structures observed with the GMRT at 235~MHz and 610~MHz or with the VLA at 1.5~GHz \citep{Giacintucci2009, Romana2022}.
 To investigate further, we reprocessed archival 235\,MHz, 610~MHz, and 150~MHz GMRT observations using the {\tt SPAM} pipeline that includes direction-dependent and ionospheric corrections (see Figure\,\ref{fig:appendix1} and Appendix for data used).
 The results are consistent with our new uGMRT and MeerKAT maps.
 We emphasize that our new uGMRT Band\,3 images are a factor of five deeper than the previously published images at 235~MHz.
 The non-detection of these features in both our new and archival data images suggests that those features are not real.
 We also reprocessed archival VLA AnB configuration observations.
 In contrast to \cite{Romana2022}, we do not observe diffuse, jet-like emission extending east-west from the NGC\,5044 core (see Figure\,\ref{fig:appendix2}).
 Moreover, also in our high-resolution MeerKAT L-band image, we find no indication of the east-west jet-like emission (see Figure\,\ref{fig:appendix2}).